bombasticSlacks/Aspirant/Game/Combat.md

 When someone is being attacked, to determine what effect the attack has, you check if the incoming damage type is either a weakness or resistance of the armour:

 Damage type is a weakness:
-- Armour does nothing, character is injured.
+- Remove four armour integrity, you are not injured.

 Damage type is neither a weakness nor a resistance:
 - Remove two armour integrity, you are not injured.